William I of Bures: Early life

 Albert of Aix recorded that William's brother, Godfrey, was "of the land of the city of Paris".
-His statement evidence that William and Godfrey of Bures came from Bures-sur-Yvette.
+His statement is evidence that William and Godfrey of Bures came from Bures-sur-Yvette.
 Jonathan Riley-Smith identifies William as a son of Hugh of Crécy, and thus a great-grandson of Guy I of Montlhéry.
-The descendants of Montlhéry and his wife, Hodierna of Gometz, played preeminent role in the history of the Kingdom of Jerusalem.
+The descendants of Guy of Montlhéry and his wife, Hodierna of Gometz, played a preeminent role in the history of the Kingdom of Jerusalem.
 Both Baldwin of Le Bourcq (who was the second king of Jerusalem) and Joscelin of Courtenay (who was William's predecessor in Galilee) were their grandsons.
 Historian Hans Eberhard Mayer emphasizes that William's ancestry has not been convincingly verified and his relationship to the Montlhéry clan is only an assumption.

-Mayer associates William with a William of Buris who was listed among the patrons of the confraternity that Hugh, Abbot of St. Mary of the Valley of Jehosaphat, established around 1104.
+Mayer associates William with a William of Buris who was listed among the patrons of the confraternity that Hugh, abbot of St. Mary of the Valley of Jehosaphat, established around 1104.
 If the identification is valid, William must have spent some time in Southern Italy before coming to the Kingdom of Jerusalem, because the list mentioned the benefactors who had come from Southern Italy.
 The list, continues Mayer, also evidences that William was born before 1090, because he must have been of age when he joined the confraternity.
 Riley-Smith writes that William settled in the Holy Land only in 1114, "presumably to expiate some act of violence perpetrated during the unsuccessful rebellion of a league of castellans against the king of France".

 The Gesta episcoporum Cennomannensium ("Deeds of the Bishops of Le Mans") recorded that William had come to the Holy Land "as an act of penance".
 His presence in the kingdom was first documented in 1115, when he was listed among the principal vassals of Joscelin of Courteney, Prince of Galilee.
 Joscelin made a plundering raid against a Bedouin tribe in the spring of 1119.
 William and his brother accompanied him.
 Joscelin divided his army to encircle the tribe's camp on the river Yarmouk, making the Bures brothers the commander of one of the corps.
 When they were approaching the Bedouins' camp, they were ambushed by the Bedouins.
 William could escape, but Godfrey died fighting most of their retainers were captured.